Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Stüa dla Lâ

-During winter, Corvara serves as an entry point to the Dolomiti Superski, one of the world’s largest ski areas, and is connected to the Sella Ronda ski circuit.
-It’s a winter wonderland with stunning, well-maintained ski slopes that cater to all skill levels, from beginners to professionals.
+During winter, Corvara serves as an entry point to the Dolomiti Superski, one of the world’s largest ski areas, and is connected to the Sella Ronda circuit.
+For non-skiers, there’s plenty of winter fun to be had too.
+From snowshoeing to ice skating.

 When summer comes, Corvara turns into an outdoor playground offering endless opportunities for hiking, biking, and climbing.
 The trails here cater to all, whether you’re a casual hiker or a seasoned mountaineer.